A look at Zimbabwe's first lady, who is accused of assault

-JOHANNESBURG (AP) — A South African model’s claims of assault have drawn attention to Zimbabwe’s increasingly outspoken first lady Grace Mugabe, who is a possible successor to her 93-year-old husband.
-As President Robert Mugabe flew to neighboring South Africa in part to deal with the crisis, Zimbabwe’s government requested diplomatic immunity for the first lady and South African police issued a “red alert” to prevent her from leaving.
+JOHANNESBURG (AP) — A South African model’s claims of assault have drawn attention to Zimbabwe’s increasingly outspoken first lady Grace Mugabe, who has been viewed as a possible successor to her 93-year-old husband.
+Grace Mugabe and President Robert Mugabe returned to Zimbabwe Sunday, despite calls by a South African legal group and protesters for the Zimbabwean first lady to be denied diplomatic immunity.

 Here’s a look at the wife of the world’s oldest head of state, who has faced assault claims elsewhere in the past: